althonos/pyjess/docs/guide/optimizations.rst

 .. currentmodule:: pyjess

-While PyJess started as a Cython wrapper of Jess, it also contains several optimizations to make the code write better while maintaining consistency with the original Jess code.
+While PyJess started as a Cython wrapper of Jess, it also contains several optimizations to make the software perform better while maintaining consistency with the original Jess code.
 Some of these optimizations are described below, as well as the version where they were introduced.